Voter Registration & Elections

 |Henefer Town Clerk

 Register to vote, update your voter registration, or check to see if you are registered to vote at vote.utah.gov.

-The deadline to register and receive a vote by mail ballot is 11 days before Election Day.
+The deadline to register and receive a vote by mail ballot for the General Election is November 13, 2023.
 Voters who are not registered, but are otherwise eligible to vote, may vote provisionally in person on Election Day.

 Requirements to Register to Vote: